 The form of --format is ignored, but keys used in it are added to the JSON output.
 Some keys are always present.
-Note: JSON can only
+Note: JSON can only represent text.
+A "bpath" key is therefore not available.

 -P PREFIX, --prefix PREFIX only consider archive names starting with this prefix.